gzoller/ScalaJack/README.md

 	val js = ScalaJack.render( myCaseObj )  // serialization
 	val myObj = ScalaJack.read[MyCaseClass](js) // deserialization

 That's about it.
 Couldn't be simpler.
+There is an optional hint (String) parameter for both render() and read() that changes the default \_hint field name for trait type hints, if you'd prefer something else.
+Don't forget to use the same type hint name for render/read!

 # Assumptions

 - Case classes only
 - Options of value None are removed from generated JSON
 - Default parameters are not supported at this time
-- Simple types supported: Int, Boolean, Long, String, Enumeration.Value
+- Data types supported: Int, Boolean, Long, String, Enumeration.Value, Value Class
 - Collections/"containers" supported: List (immutable), Map (immutable), Option

 # Why?